 1 - 3

-Celebrate Easter with Large Outdoors on the Northumberland coast, our three night trip is based from the coastal village of Seahouses, each day we will head out to discover this treasured part of northern England.
+Celebrate the Spring Bank Holiday with Large Outdoors on the Northumberland coast, our three night trip is based from the coastal village of Seahouses, each day we will head out to discover this treasured part of northern England.
 We’ll head out for the days on sociable guided walks, taking the time to explore historical sites, and hopefully get over to Holy Island and even the wildlife sanctuary of the Farne Islands.

 The Northumberland coast is England’s most northerly stretch of seaside, where great cliffs and long peaceful beaches meet the North Sea.
 It’s a fantastic place for some sociable walking, where views over the natural wonders of the shore are constantly interrupted by castles, ancient sites, and great pubs!